reduxjs/redux/docs/basics/DataFlow.md

 Now that you know how Redux works, let's [connect it to a React app](UsageWithReact.md).

 >##### Note for Advanced Users
->If you're already familiar with the basic concepts and have previously completed this tutorial, don't forget to check out [async flow](../advanced/AsyncFlow.md) in the [advanced tutorial](../advanced/README.md) to learn how middleware transforms [async actions](../advanced/AsyncActions.md) before they reach the reducer.
+>If you're already familiar with the basic concepts and have previously completed this tutorial, don't forget to check out [async flow](../advanced/AsyncFlow.md) in the [advanced tutorial](../advanced/README.md) to learn how middleware transforms [async actions](../advanced/AsyncActions.md) before they reach the seducer.